If finding great talent is a priority for your organization, then building an effective company career site should be at the top of your to-do list.

 3. Easy, intuitive application process

 One sure-fire way to tank your candidate experience right off the start is to have an overly complicated and time-consuming application process.
 Candidates will prefer a simple application process that doesn’t take up too much of their time, or ask for redundant information.

 Keep your forms and steps simple and to-the-point, and limit the overall process to no more than a few pages.
 Consider integrating one-step processes like automatically pulling information from a resume into the candidate profile, and enabling candidates to apply using their LinkedIn profiles.

 A good Applicant Tracking System (ATS) will likely contain features that can help you build, test, and augment your application process to achieve the best user experience possible.

 4. Solid employer branding and messaging

 Like a normal website, it’s important that your career site contains appealing messaging and reflects your brand and values.
-This will likely take some time to develop, and will require you to work cross-functionally within your organization to synthesize your company culture into one single page.
+This can range from having an appealing domain name to the website design and aesthetics.
+This will likely take some time to develop and will require you to work cross-functionally within your organization to synthesize your company culture into one single page.

 Use a variety of mediums to present your messaging and employer brand.
 This can include video, text, audio, testimonials, photographs, or even GIFs.
 Don’t be afraid to get creative with how you present your employer brand.
 Think of this step as your virtual introduction to each and every candidate.
 You want to put your best foot forward, and be honest about who you are as a company.